-If your team leader has failed to make contact with you, please try to make contact with him or her yourself, by phone or e-mail.
+If your team leader has failed to make contact with you, please try to make contact with her or him yourself, by phone or e-mail.

 ASSESSMENT CRITERIA

 Criteria A and B

 The danger of rewarding or penalizing the use of illustration/references/quotations twice in both these categories should be avoided.